quangIO/be-bee/README.md

     not really matter)

 * Uses websocket for notification
-    * In case we have a very frequent data updates -> we are doomed
+    * In case we have very frequent data updates -> we are doomed
     * Can be fix with polling and batching
-    * http2 streaming can be more efficient
+    * http2 streaming can be more efficient (but some cloud providers have not support it)

 * The frontend just update everything
     * -> inefficient